Mastercard, Discover, AmEx and now Visa will ditch signatures

 “The payments landscape has evolved to the point where we can now eliminate this pain point for our merchants,” said Jaromir Divilek, executive vice president of global network business for American Express.
 “Our fraud capabilities have advanced so that signatures are no longer necessary to fight fraud.”

-Jeanette Volpi, head of North America communications at Visa, declined to say.
-She added, though, that more than three-fourths of Visa’s face-to-face transactions in North America don’t require signatures.
+Jeanette Volpi, head of North America communications at Visa, said that more than three-fourths of Visa’s face-to-face transactions in North America don’t require signatures.

 “Visa supports multiple technologies to bring speed, security and consumer convenience to the authentication and authorization process,” Volpi said in a statement.